Ronnie-Crawford/cas3-tool/README.md

 Please paste the paths to relevant files into the `config.json` file, a detailed breakdown of the option to come soon.

 ## Running
-To run the tool, start in the main folder `cd cas3-tool`, and run `python src/main.py`.
+To run the tool, start in the main folder `cd cas3-tool`, and run `python src`.